kareenmartinez/currency-converter/README.md

 `useConverter` keeps `amountDraft` (what the user typed) separate from `amount` (parsed via `parseNumber`).
 The input is `type="text"` with `inputMode="decimal"` because `type="number"` clears in-progress values like `"1."`, which breaks decimal entry.
 Invalid characters are rejected with a simple pattern before updating state.

-### Same-currency guard

-If the user picks the same currency on both sides, `useConverter` auto-swaps the other side to the first available option — avoids a dead-end pair without extra UI.

 ### Tailwind CSS v4

 Utility-first styling to move fast on layout and responsiveness.
 Repeated patterns (`.field-control`, `.rate-line`, `.hero-title`) live in `index.css` so JSX stays readable.